petedavisdev/petedavis.dev/_notes/blog.md

  - Checklist (magnet)

 ## Gatsby, Gridsome or VuePress?
- - Gatsby and Gridsome if you want content from an
+ - Gatsby and Gridsome if you want content from an API
+ - VuePress if you want to keep content in Markdown
+ - Not as restrictive as it appears
+	 - You can write HTML inside your markdown!
+	 - You can use Vue components inside your markdown!!
+	 - You can fetch dynamic data inside your markdown!!!

 ## How to get started with VuePress
  - Use a template (magnet)